Speed limits in Japan: Speed limit guidelines

+There is also a major distinction between surface streets (一般道路, ippan dōro) and expressways (高速道路, kōsoku dōro) in terms of speed limit regulations, with different criteria applied for each.

 Although some surface streets such as viaducts, trunk and bypass roads are built to expressway standards, many are not legally classified as expressways and are typically distinguishable by the colour of direction signs: surface streets use blue direction signs while expressways use green signs.

 Surface streets

 Speed limits for surface streets are set within ±10 km/h of the reference speed limit below.
 Reference speed limits do not apply to expressways.

+A speed limit may not exceed 60 km/h for any streets with at-grade intersections or where pedestrians or cyclists are permitted.
+To exceed the 60 km/h threshold, the street must undergo costly grade separation to become a controlled-access highway.